samcofer/sol-eng-docker/Kerberos.md

 - It was important that the keytab was readable by the postgres service (dunce me did not make sure that was possible)
 - Then the big trick is making sure that DNS lookup is happening properly, as well as realm lookup, and the auth user is matching in the database

+## SSO

+- Need to set permissions on the service keytab to be readable... [random help](https://users.ece.cmu.edu/~allbery/lambdabot/logs/kerberos/2008-02-17.txt)
+ > failed to verify krb5 credentials: Permission denied, yet the auth.log shows tickets were granted
+- Need to set default realm for services (i.e. `apache-kerb DOCKER-RSTUDIO.COM`) since we are not using FQDN
+- Need to understand keytabs a bit better...

 # Research & Links